| |

 cacio e pepe pasta in a bowl

 Cacio e pepe seems too simple to be good, but it is delicious!
-Pecorino Romano cheese for the most authentic version of the traditional pasta.
+Use Pecorino Romano cheese for the most authentic version of this traditional pasta.

 No ratings yet